-An employer may adopt a qualified retirement plan for a taxable year after the last day of the taxable year provided it is adopted before the due date, including extensions, for filing the employer’s tax return for the taxable year.
-For example, an employer who wants to adopt a qualified retirement plan for calendar year 2020 has until Sept.
-15, 2021, for a partnership or corporate employer, or Oct.
-15, 2021, for a self-employed employer, to adopt the plan.
+An employer may adopt a qualified retirement plan for a taxable year after the last day of the taxable year provided it is adopted before the due date, included extensions, for filing the employer’s tax return for the taxable year.
+For example, an employer who wants to adopt a qualified retirement plan for calendar year 2021 has until Sept.
+15, 2022, for a partnership or corporate employer, or Oct.
+15, 2022, for a self-employed employer, to adopt the plan.

-Long-term, part-time employee eligibility requirements take effect in 2021: For sponsors of 401(k) plans, a key upcoming change is the requirement to expand eligibility to long-term, part-time employees, effective for plan years beginning on or after Jan.
+For sponsors of 401(k) plans, long-term and part-time employees are eligible to participate, effective for plan years beginning on or after Jan.
 1, 2021.
-Under this rule, if a part-time employee has worked at least 500 hours in three consecutive years and is at least age 21 by the last day of the three consecutive year period, he or she must be offered the opportunity to make elective deferrals to the employer’s 401(k) plan.
+Under this rule, if a part-time employee has worked at least 500 hours in three consecutive years and is at least 21 years old by the last day of the three consecutive-year period, he or she must be offered the opportunity to make elective deferrals to the employer’s 401(k) plan.
 For purposes of determining whether an employee has worked at least 500 hours per year in three consecutive years, plans are not required to take into account hours of service in plan years beginning before Jan.
 1, 2021.
-As a result, although affected plan sponsors will need to start tracking hours for this purpose beginning in 2021, plans will not be required to permit qualifying long-term, part-time employees to make deferrals under 401(k) plans before plan years starting in 2024.
+As a result, although affected plan sponsors will need to start tracking hours for this purpose beginning in 2021, plans will not be required to permit qualifying long-term or part-time employees to make deferrals under 401(k) plans before plan years starting in 2024.

 Unrelated employers without any commonality may pool their resources by participating in a new type of multiple employer plan (MEP).
 The new retirement plans, referred to as pooled employer plans or open MEP, are treated as a single plan.
-In addition, the “one bad apple” rule will no longer apply provided the procedure is followed for ensuring that one employer’s failure to meet the qualification requirements will not result in the disqualification of the MEP or open MEP.
-This is effective for plan years beginning after Dec.
-31, 2020.
+In addition, the “one bad apple” rule no longer applies provided the procedure is followed for ensuring that one employer’s failure to meet the qualification requirements will not result in the disqualification of the MEP or open MEP.
+This is effective for plan years beginning on or after Jan.
+1, 2020.

 An employer with 100 or fewer employees may be eligible for a nonrefundable income tax credit for startup costs of adopting a new qualified retirement plan.
 The amount of the credit for a taxable year is the greater of (1) $500 or (2) the lesser of (a) $250 multiplied by the number of nonhighly compensated employees of the eligible employer who are eligible to participate in the plan or (b) $5,000.
 The credit is for three years.